Prepping for Beginners: A Guide to Get You Started

 Storage Tips

 The best way to prep is to make sure what you prep isn’t being wasted.
 Nobody wants to waste money when prepping!
-Here are some storage tips to keep in mind:
+Here are some storage tips to keep in mind as you prepare for your functional needs when a disaster strikes:

-• Wrap perishable foods in plastic bags.
-Keep them in sealed containers.
+- Wrap perishable foods in plastic bags.
+Keep them in sealed containers in your refrigerator.

-• Rotate your food.
-Use food before it goes bad, then write it on your list to replace it.
+- Rotate your food.
+Use food before it goes bad, then write it on your shopping checklist to replace it.

 Your First Shopping List